-The deployment of artificial intelligence (AI) in the air force can deliver faster and safer military performance using fewer resources.
+The deployment of artificial intelligence (AI) in the airforce enables faster and efficient military performance with fewer resources.

 AI can promote situational awareness, provide decision support, identify data patterns, and enable predictive maintenance and pilot training through simulation environments.